-326 IAC 6.5 (Particulate Matter Limitations Except Lake County)

-Although this source is located in Marion County, pursuant to 326 IAC 6.5-1-1(a)(2), the crematory incinerator is exempt from the requirements of 326 IAC 6.5 because it has potential particulate emissions less than one hundred (100) tons per year and actual emissions less than ten (10) tons per year.

-326 IAC 7-1 (Sulfur dioxide emission limitations: Applicability)

-The crematory incinerator is not subject to the requirements of 326 IAC 7-1, because the potential and the actual emissions of sulfur dioxide are less than twenty-five (25) tons per year and ten (10) pounds per hour respectively.

-326 IAC 8-1-6 (VOC rules: General Reduction Requirements for New Facilities)

-The crematory incinerator is not subject to the requirements of 326 IAC 8-1-6, since it has unlimited VOC potential emissions of less than twenty-five (25) tons per year.

-326 IAC 8-7 (VOC Rules: Specific VOC Reduction Requirements for Lake, Porter, Clark, and Floyd Counties)
+- 326 IAC 6-3 (Particulate Emission Limitations for Manufacturing Processes) Pursuant to 326 IAC 6-3-1(a)(2), the crematory incinerator is exempt from the requirements of 326 IAC 6-3. - 326 IAC 7-1 (Sulfur dioxide emission limitations: Applicability) The crematory incinerator is not subject to the requirements of 326 IAC 7-1, because the potential and the actual emissions of sulfur dioxide are less than twenty-five (25) tons per year and ten (10) pounds per hour respectively. - 326 IAC 8-1-6 (VOC rules: General Reduction Requirements for New Facilities) The crematory incinerator is not subject to the requirements of 326 IAC 8-1-6, since the incinerator has unlimited VOC potential emissions of less than twenty-five (25) tons per year. - 326 IAC 8-7 (VOC Rules: Specific VOC Reduction Requirements for Lake, Porter, Clark, and Floyd Counties)